ktraister-cribl/terraform-provider-criblio/docs/resources/workspace.md

 - `last_updated` (String) Timestamp when the workspace was last updated
 - `leader_fqdn` (String) Fully Qualified Domain Name of the workspace leader
+- `region` (String) AWS region where the workspace is deployed. must be one of ["us-west-2", "us-east-1", "us-east-2", "eu-central-1", "eu-central-2", "eu-west-2", "ap-southeast-1", "ap-southeast-2", "ca-central-1"]
-- `state` (String) Current state of the workspace. must be one of ["Workspace-Requested", "Workspace-Provisioning", "Workspace-Provisioning-Failed", "Workspace-Provisioned", "Workspace-Active", "Workspace-Updated", "Workspace-Failed-Update", "Workspace-Cleanup-Requested", "Workspace-Cleanup-Started", "Workspace-Cleanup-Terraform-Completed", "Workspace-Cleanup-Terraform-Failed", "Workspace-Cleanup-Completed", "Workspace-Cleanup-Failed"]
+- `state` (String) Current state of the workspace. must be one of ["Provisioning", "Active", "Inactive", "Failed", "Deprovisioning"]

 ## Import